Quantum block encoding for one-pair semiseparable matrices: QBE for one-pair matrices

-In this section we present the block encoding for one-pair semiseparable matrices.
-The block encoding is based on the factorizaton \eqref{eq:mainfact}, and the main ingredient is the block encoding of the lower triangular factor $L$.
+In this section we present the block encoding for one-pair matrices.
+The block encoding is based on the factorization \eqref{eq:mainfact}, and the main ingredient is the block encoding of the lower triangular factor $L$.